All posts

 Relay

-Relay is another US fintech banking option that accepts non-resident LLC owners.
-It offers sub-accounts for organizing funds (useful for separating tax reserves, operating expenses, and savings) and integrates with QuickBooks and Xero.
+Relay is another US fintech option that accepts non-resident LLC owners.
+The sub-account feature is useful for separating tax reserves from operating expenses, and it integrates with QuickBooks and Xero.

 • Turkish passport accepted